-One other pant option for women emerged in the late 1920s.
+One other pants option for women emerged in the late 1920s.
 Inspired by Asian pajamas, Hollywood ladies began wearing silky pant/blouse/kimono jacket sets for lounging at home or hosting a house party.
 In the 1930s, they took to the seaside and were called Beach Pajamas.

 Featuring very wide leg palazzo pants, a loose top, and a matching long flowing jacket, the outfit was extremely comfortable.
 You, too, can get the Beach Pajama look with a 3 piece pant set that fits loose and flowy.
 Or mix and match your own with palazzo pants (or satin pajamas), a silk or beaded top, fringe shawl/scarf, turban hat/headscarf, and satin pumps or slippers.

 A few years ago, it was impossible to find a good flapper dress.
 Now, there are plenty of sequin and fringe flapper dresses for sale ranging from cheap costumes to luxury gowns.
 The most popular flapper dress color is black followed by red, blue, and then white.
 Most dresses are sleeveless, but you can find dresses with long sleeves and long hemlines too.